EnergyMeterHub Tool Details

 Use interval data if you have it

 The result becomes much stronger when checked against a smart-meter or interval-data view instead of memory alone.
+If you already have that data, treat this tool as the first screen before a more detailed comparison.

 Examples